Skip to main content

 Objectives

-The main objective of the subject is to provide students with an understanding of the main medical imaging techniques used in clinical diagnosis.
+The main objective of this subject is to provide students with an understanding of the main medical imaging techniques used in clinical diagnosis.

 • Understand the history and evolution of medical imaging techniques.